-AUTO
+AUTO\\

-These configurations indicates that thumbor will try to automatically convert the image format to a lighter image format, following a better compression order WEBP -> AVIF -> JPG -> HEIF.
+These configurations indicates that thumbor will try to automatically convert the image format to a lighter image format, according to this compression order: WEBP, AVIF, JPG, HEIF - from highest (WEBP) to lowest (HEIF) priority.

-AUTO WEBP
+AUTO\WEBP

 This option indicates whether thumbor should send WebP images automatically if the request comes with an "Accept" header that specifies that the browser supports "image/webp".